PhenixCFLi/PhenixCFLi.github.io/_posts/2018-02-20-Hello-World.markdown

 ---
 This is my first post in github, hello world!

-In github, I think the aim is to share something you like, or discovered, or summarized that can help others, so I will share the step by step setup procedure of this blog and the development environment (in MacOS) in my first post to make it easier to all.
+In github, the aim is to share something you like, or discovered, or summarized that can help others, so I share the step by step setup procedure of this blog and the development environment (in MacOS) in my first post to make it easier to all.
 And at the same time, practice to use "jekyll" and "markdown" to create the web.
 Let's start ;)

 ### Step 1: Register account in Github and create the blog ###
 * Browse the [github page](https://github.com, "Github's homepage") and create an account if you don't have.